 Dust particles in Cinema 4D are extremely useful, especially in combination with god rays or when doing a macro shot.
 There's a variety of ways to create them such as with Thinking Particles or X-Particles, but today I'll show you an easy way using Cloners, Random Effectors and simple geometry.

 Creating 3D dust is a fairly straight forward process which I'll cover below.
-You may have seen other products such as Greyscale Gorilla's 3D Dust Particulate selling at at a whopping $100 USD.
+You may have seen other products such as Greyscale Gorilla's 3D Dust Particulate selling at $100 USD.
 If you're looking for a very complete kit, I definitely recommend looking into their product as it features advanced animations with more realistic wind turbulence, and 20+ presets to play with.
 However, if you're looking for something simple that gets the job done, look no further and download the attached sample scene and .abc files.

 Your particles will be minuscule (mine are at ~0.1 cm), and they can really be anything you want so go nuts!
 Here, I made some simple shapes just to get enough irregularities in shape and size.
 You should avoid using shapes with heavy geometry like spheres or any rounded shapes.
 The simpler the better to keep things running fast.